banjtheman/zephyr/README.md

 ### Pipeline

-Can create a modular pipeline using
+Can create a modular pipeline using...

 ```
 zephyr pipeline create